Testsuite configuration reference Beta

 |

 Smarter Testing is available in beta.
 This means the product is in early stages and you may encounter bugs, unexpected behavior, or incomplete features.
 When the feature is made generally available, there will be a cost associated with access and usage.
-Refer our Discuss post for more information about our beta launch. |
+Refer to our Discuss post for more information about our beta launch. |

 name

-The name field is used to run a testsuite with the local plugin and CI subcommand.
+The name field is used to run a test suite with the local plugin and CI subcommand.

 | Key | Required | Type | Description |